December 31st

 Commentary:

 Early in the morning, the shadow cast by the sun is longer than the object itself.
-As the day progresses and the Sun is directly above, the shadow is hardly evident and lies right at the base of the object.
-During the second half of the day - it starts off small, at the base of the object and grows gradually, to be bigger than the object itself by the end of the day.
+As the day progresses the Sun is directly over the head.
+The shadow is hardly evident, lying right at the foot of the object.
+During the second half of the day - it starts off small, at the bottom of the object.
+It grows gradually, and by the end of the day, it is bigger than the object itself!

-Time is, the true testing ground of friendship!
+Time is the true testing ground of friendship!
 Make lasting friendships.
+Be an indelible friend.

 pada vigrahaH: